mochenyang/MSBA6461-Advanced-AI/README.md

    - Attention Mechanism
 5. **Transformer** (Notebook 5)
    - Introduction to Transformer Architecture
-   - Application Case: BERT and GPT (with Hugging Face Tutorial)
+   - Transformer Implementation with in ```pytorch```
 6. **Large Language Model** (Notebook 6)
-   - Overview of Large Language Models
+   - Overview of popular architectures and training processes
-   - Business applications of LLMs
+   - Demo with BERT encoder

 In addition to the notebooks,
    - The ```data``` folder contains all the data used in the notebooks.